stephenmcd/mezzanine/docs/frequently-asked-questions.rst

 The above scenario is a fairly obscure one, so it's possible to customise the level of filtering that occurs.
-Three levels of filtering are implemented by default, than can be controlled in the settings section of the admin.
+Three levels of filtering are implemented by default, that can be controlled in the settings section of the admin.
 These are High (the default), Low (which allows extra tags such as those required for embedding videos), and None (no filtering occurs).
 This is implemented via the